abhinendrayadav/ProVA/data/responses.md

 ## lwp and lop
 * holiday_leaves/lwp_lop
-  - If an employee requires leave but does not have sufficient leave balance, his/her first level manager may sanction LWP up to fourteen days.
-[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more
+  - You should make a leave or WFH request on Leave Management System in PEP and it needs to be approved by your supervisor within 7 days

 ## maternity leave
 * holiday_leaves/maternity
-  - Maternity leave (ML) is applicable to all married female employees of Prolifics who have worked for a minimum of 160 days in the 12 \months immediately preceding the date of her expected delivery.
-[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more
+  - Maternity leave (ML) is applicable to all married female employees of Prolifics who have worked for a minimum of 160 days in the 12 months immediately preceding the date of her expected delivery.
+You need to apply ML/PL in PEP and get it approved by two levels of supervisor for HR final approval

 ## mpt
 * holiday_leaves/mtp